nuejs/www/blog/nuekit-010/index.md

   large: /img/roadmap-big.png
   class: tall

+Nue was first announced last September with [this backstory](/blog/backstory/).
+Only [Nue JS](//github.com/nuejs/nuejs) was available on GitHub, and the bigger picture was just an idea.
+Now, with today's Nuekit release, you can finally build real-world applications with Nue and see more clearly what the future holds.

 ## Thank you!
 Finally, I’d like to give a huge thanks to the [20+ developers](//github.com/nuejs/nuejs/graphs/contributors) who have participated in the early development of Nue JS.
 Your feedback has been essential in shaping Nue into the tool it is today.
 If you’re interested in getting involved please join the [Discussion @ Github](//github.com/nuejs/nuejs/discussions)